Centre awarded agreements to run 40 Sainik Schools to RSS, Hindutva groups: Report

 Sainik Schools are managed by the Sainik Schools Society, an autonomous body under the Ministry of Defence.
 According to a report published by the Parliament’s Standing Committee in 2013-’14, nearly 20% of cadets who enrolled in the National Defence Academy and the Indian Naval Academy were students of Sainik Schools.

-Before 2022, 33 Sainik Schools were jointly run by the Centre and the state governments.
+Before 2022, the Centre and the state governments had been jointly running 33 Sainik Schools.
 However, in October 2021, the BJP-led government at the Centre allowed private players to partner with the Sainik Schools Society and operate their own branches of Sainik Schools with partial financial support.

 It said that the objective behind setting up 100 new Sainik Schools was to provide quality education in line with the National Education Policy.